 Stereotactic radiosurgery, or SRS, is a method for delivering radiation to brain tumors, which may be given in place of surgery.
+We call our SRS approach MSK Precise™.
 It is used to treat tumors that start in the brain as well as brain metastases (cancer that has spread to the brain from other parts of the body).

 To deliver stereotactic radiosurgery, a radiation oncologist uses a computerized system to shape the radiation beam to match a three-dimensional outline of the tumor.
 This outline is generated by MRI and CT scans, which you will have before your procedure.

 Radiation oncologists at Memorial Sloan Kettering collaborate closely with medical physicists to design a treatment plan that allows the delivery of radiation that conforms to the dimensions of your tumor.

 The technique allows the radiation to be delivered with greater precision to the cancerous tissue than other types of radiation therapy, sparing the surrounding healthy brain tissue from any significant dose.
 The system also controls the intensity of the beam so that no area gets too large a dose.